 A Beginner’s Guide to VPN vs ZTNA

 VPNs have been widely used for years to enable remote work, but they were designed when company resources were mostly kept within a secure network perimeter.
 As technology has evolved and more resources are now stored in the cloud, the limitations of traditional VPNs have become more apparent.

-The Evolution of Network Security: Introduction to ZTNA
+The Evolution of Network Security: What is ZTNA?

+A Beginner’s Guide to VPN vs ZTNA